MicrosoftDocs/playfab-docs/playfab-docs/api-references/events/entity-executed-cloud-script.md

 # entity_executed_cloud_script

-This event is optionally triggered when an Entity CloudScript function is executed, either by calling the ExecuteCloudScript API with the GeneratePlayStreamEvent option or triggered by a PlayStream event action with the **Publish results as a PlayStream Event** box checked.
+This event is optionally triggered when a Cloud Script function is executed by calling the ExecuteEntityCloudScript API.
+If you want the Event logged, you can pass in GeneratePlayStreamEvent.

 ## Properties